Toyota Supra coupe - Reliability & safety

 Lift the Supra's bonnet and it doesn't take long to find BMW logos and stickers on various components, yet much of the car is also a Toyota, leading to an interesting hybrid.
-Indeed, the Supra is built in Graz, Austria, rather than in Japan.
+Indeed, the Supra is built under contract in Graz, Austria, rather than in Japan.
 Meanwhile, safety kit is as robust as you'd expect for a Toyota, making it impressive for a relatively low volume sports car.

 Toyota Supra reliability

 It remains to be seen how well Toyota's amalgamation of components will perform but we wouldn't expect issues given Toyota's long-standing reputation for reliability.
-A tenth spot overall (out of 30 manufacturers) in our 2019 Driver Power survey, along with a good score for reliability, should reassure customers - just 11.7% of Toyota owners experienced a fault within the first year of ownership.
+A sixth spot overall (out of 30 manufacturers) in our 2020 Driver Power survey, along with a good score for reliability, should reassure customers - just 9.6% of Toyota owners experienced a fault within the first year of ownership.
 It's also an impressive improvement from 10th place in our 2019 survey.